We use minimal analytics to improve the site. Is that okay?

 Available At: Amazon / Adorama / B&H

-The camera remote switch you’ll need for the Canon R5 is the RS-80N3.
+The camera remote switch for the Canon R5 is the RS-80N3.
 Not the RS-60E3.

-The 60E3 only works on the R6 and the rebel cameras.
-Canon still uses this different connector on their big boy cameras.
+The 60E3 only works on the R6 and the Rebel cameras.
+Canon still uses this different connector on its big-boy cameras.

 Canon TC-80N3 Timer Remote Controller